Live Healthier in Costa Rica!

 Something to sink your teeth into.

 Farmer’s markets have produce that is fully ripened and available only hours after being harvested from the field.
 The longer a veggie or fruit ripens in the field, the higher it’s load-up of nutrients.
 That is all the more significant here in Costa Rica because of its meters deep topsoils laden with volcanic sourced minerals.
-The optimal cycles of sun and rain in the country’s central agricultural sections also contribute to abundant year-round supplies of the best products on the planet.
+The optimal cycles of sun and rain in the country’s central agricultural sections also contribute to abundant year-round supplies of the best produce on the planet.
 Field to the table, fully ripened, in the shortest time frames.

 There are many reasons ex-pats move to Costa Rica.
 Some sought to stretch limited healthcare dollars at an age where medical episodes are bound to increase.
 The big surprise for many is that they effortlessly experienced improvements to their personal well-being and physical health just one year after moving to Costa Rica.